 The owner may keep the HAP payment for the month that the tenant moves ("move-out month").
 The owner may not keep the payment if the GGHA determines that the vacancy is the owner's fault i.e., failure to correct HQS deficiencies.
 At the discretion of the GGHA, the HAP contract may provide for vacancy payments after the move-out month for a period not exceeding two full months.
 The vacancy amount will be determined by the GGHA.
 Rent from the tenant and security deposits will be deducted from the vacancy payment made to the owner.
-The vacancy payment will cover only the period the unit remains vacant and only if the
+The vacancy payment will cover only the period the unit remains vacant and only if the owner:

-- Gives prompt written notification certifying the family has vacated, • with the date of the move (to the best of the owner's knowledge) - Provides a written request for vacancy payment and certifies the dates - Certifies that the vacancy is not the fault of the owner - Certifies that the owner has taken every reasonable action to minimize
+- Gives prompt written notification certifying the family has vacated, with the date of the move (to the best of the owner's knowledge) - Provides a written request for vacancy payment and certifies the dates the unit was vacant - Certifies that the vacancy is not the fault of the owner - Certifies that the owner has taken every reasonable action to minimize the length of vacancy